jcerdenia/NiceFeed/README.md

 # NiceFeed
 NiceFeed is an RSS Reader for Android.
 This started out as a personal project while getting the hang of Kotlin.
 RSS is an old technology and there are already many readers out there, but I find many of them hard to navigate and jam-packed with features I don't need.
 The aim is an attractive and intuitive app, leightweight but fully functional with not too many frills.

+<h3>Update – Jan 2021/h3>
+Currently taking time off from this app to focus on work and other projects.
+Hopefully will be able to get back to it after March.
+Thanks for your continued feedback!

 <h3>Early Access</h3>
 NiceFeed is now in Beta and available on Google Play.
 It is also now available on IzzyOnDroid for non-Play Store users.
 Please note that until a stable release, some functionality may still be limited.
 I'm constantly updating this app and trying to make it better.
 I would truly appreciate any and all feedback, especially if you find any issues or bugs, or have ideas for new features (please open an issue).
 I also welcome contributions.<br>